Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 If you have medical payments coverage or personal injury protection as part of your car insurance policy, it can also help to pay for your injuries and medical bills if you’re hit by a car while cycling.
-But keep in mind that these are often optional coverages, so check your policy to find out exactly how you’re covered.
+But keep in mind that these are often optional coverage types, so check your policy to find out exactly how you’re covered.

 What does my home insurance policy cover?

 If you want more extensive coverage that can repair your bike if it’s damaged after an accident, like if you run into a tree or hit a curb, you can add your bicycle to your policy as a scheduled item.
 This covers the full value of your bike if it’s damaged or lost, and offers more protection for expensive bikes.